-Figure 17 – H1Y Pcal beams (blue) entering from right and exiting from left WBSC10 at Y-End Station, from a bird’s-eye view.
-The square in the lower-right of the figure is the Pcal transmitter module, and the enclosed triangle is the transmitter pylon.
+Figure 17 – H1X Pcal beams (red/green) entering from left and exiting from right at X-End Station, from a bird’s-eye view.
+The black beam to the left is the Pcal camera view path and the black beam to the right is the ETM camera view path.

 Beam Alignment and Localization